frost-drago/Flights-ADA/README.md

 # Flights (Algorithm design and analysis)

-# FlightsProject – UI / CSS Guide

-You **do not** need to write Java code for this task.
-Your job = **make the app look nice using JavaFX CSS**.
+This project implements a modified Dijkstra algorithm to compute the earliest possible arrival time between airports under flight time constraints.

 ---

+## 1. How to run the file
-## 1. What this project is
+1. Open project in IntelliJ

-A JavaFX desktop app that shows flight data.
-The Java and loading logic already work – you only touch **CSS** and maybe FXML labels/layout if needed.
+2. IntelliJ should detect it as a Maven project and index it.
+3. Click Reload all Maven projects
+4. Run App.java
+5. Use GUI to input source, destination, and departure day/time
+6. View earliest arrival result in table

 ---

-## 2. Project structure (what you care about)
+## 2. Project structure

 ```text
 FlightsProject